JornWildt/Mason/Documentation/Mason-draft-2.md

 The purpose of the template value is:

-  1. Make it possible to supply useful default data to display before modifying.
+  1. To supply useful default data to display before modifying.
-  2. Make it possible to supply default values for data that older clients are unaware of.
+  2. To supply default values for data that older clients are unaware of.
-  3. Make it possible to supply "hidden" values for authorization, logging and other sorts of internal book keeping.
+  3. To supply "hidden" values for authorization, logging, "ETag" like values and other sorts of data for internal book keeping.

 **Example usage of `json` action**